openedx/edx-documentation/en_us/shared/releasing_course/beta_testing.rst

 To beta test a course, you:

-* Define a number of days before section and subsection release days for testing to begin.
+* Define a number of days before content releases for testing to begin.

+    * For instructor-paced courses, this number applies to the release date for each section and subsection.
+Beta testers can only access course content the number of days you specify before each section or subsection is released.

+    * For self-paced courses, this number applies to the course start date.
+      Because sections and subsections for self-paced courses do not have individual release dates, beta testers can access all course content when the beta test begins.

 * Identify beta testers.

-Designated beta testers see course content before students can.
-The matrix that follows shows the course content that beta testers can access earlier than other students.
+Designated beta testers see course content before learners can.
+The matrix that follows shows the course content that beta testers can access earlier than other learners in an example instructor-paced course.

 .. list-table::
    :widths: 60 20 20